-October 15, 1796, the Wilderness Road’s first written record is in an announcement in the Kentucky Gazette: “The Wilderness Road from Cumberland Gap to the settlements in Kentucky is now completed.
+October 15, 1796, the Wilderness Road’s 1st written record is in an announcement in the Kentucky Gazette: “The Wilderness Road from Cumberland Gap to the settlements in Kentucky is now completed.
 Wagons loaded with a ton weight, may pass with ease, with four good horses.”
 Before that time, most people called the route either Kentucky Road or the road to the Holston settlements, depending upon travel direction.
-On John Filson’s map, the old trail is called “The Road from the Old settle[ments] thro’ the great Wilderness.”
+John Filson’s map, the old trail is called “The Road from the Old settle[ments] thro’ the great Wilderness.”

 Localtonians wishes a Happy Birthday to Ora Francis Porter born in Sugar Grove, Butler County, in 1879.
 She graduated from Tuskegee Normal and Industrial Institute in 1901 to become Bowling Green’s first registered nurse.
 She retired in 1960.

 October 15, 1883, Marshal Ambrose Wilson, Sadieville Police Department, died while attempting to break up a disturbance at a local saloon.
 He had taken one of the men outside and was attempting to persuade him to go home when the man produced a gun and opened fire, striking Marshal Wilson three times.

 October 15, 1904, Kentucky State College (UK) beat Berea College 42-0 in Lexington.
 Coached by Fred Schacht in his first of two years, the team went 9-1 for the year.
 Coach Schacht’s tenure included a 15-4-1 record.